gpanders/pushbroom/README.md

 Note that you may need to change the path to the `pushbroom` script in the service file depending on your method of installation.

+Another option is to install a crontab entry

+    0 */1 * * * /usr/local/bin/pushbroom

 [systemd service]: ./contrib/systemd/pushbroom.service
 [timer]: ./contrib/systemd/pushbroom.timer